anonymous-047/Spatial-Computing/README.md

 # Summer-Project

 ## Spatial Computing
-> The aim is to get the least number of outputs to get all the possible logic gates for n inputs.
+> The aim of this project is to get the least number of outputs to get all the possible logic gates for n inputs.
 This repository contains the code for activation functions, the code for the generation of orders, the code used to compute the OR operation, and some of the results.

 ## Table of Contents